CMU-Heinz-95702/Project-2-Client-Server/README.md

 Our **fourth objective** is the learn how to distribute a stand alone application.
 We use a simple neural network as our application.
 Our intent is not to study neural networks in a class on distributed systems.
 But some of you might decide to dig further into neural networks and use this application as a starting point.

 Optionally, you may use a large language model (based on neural networks), such as ChatGPT or Copilot, to create some of your code.
 Task 0, Task 1, and Task 4 must be done without the help of a large language model.
 There will be exam questions that ask specifically about the code in these three tasks.
 You are allowed to use AI tools for the other two tasks (Task 2 and 3).
 In either case, whether you use an LLM or not, you are responsible for understanding the code that you submit.
 There may be exam questions that test your understanding of any of these tasks.

 ### Submission notes:

-When you are asked to submit Java code (on the single pdf) it should be documented.
+When you are asked to submit Java code, it should be documented.
 Points will be deducted if code is not well documented.
 Each significant block of code will contain a comment describing what the block of code is being used for.
 See Canvas/Home/Documentation for an example of good and bad documentation.

 ### Rubric
 See the General Course Rubric (on Canvas).
 We will use a specific, unpublished rubric for this assignment but the general rubric provides rough guidance on how this assignment will be evaluated.